ReadAlongs/ICLDC/README.md

 # ICLDC "Readalongs" Workshop documentation

-Welcome, participants!
-These documents will help you understand what Readalong Studio is and prepare for the workshop.
+Welcome, participants of the "'Watch Me Speak!' interactive storytelling using ReadAlong Studio" workshop!
+These documents will help you understand what Readalong Studio is and how to prepare for the workshop.

 ## What is Readalong Studio?